 ½ cup (1 stick) softened butter

 1 tablespoon vanilla

 2 cups powdered sugar

 Sprinkles or colored sugar

 In a mixing bowl, blend butter and sugar.
-Add lemon juice, vanilla, milk, and eggs.
+Add lemon juice, lemon zest, vanilla, buttermilk, and eggs.
 Mix together.
 In another bowl, stir together flour, salt, and baking powder.
 Slowly add dry mix to liquid mixture to form sticky dough.
 Place in refrigerator to rest for 30 minutes while making icing.

-Icing: Combine powdered sugar, lemon juice, milk and vanilla.
+Icing: Combine powdered sugar and lemon juice.
 Beat, adding drops of hot water until smooth.
 Set aside.

 Bake for 11 minutes or until the edges start to turn golden brown.

 Quickly spread icing while ciambelle are still hot so that it melts down each one.
 Shake sprinkles quickly and carefully onto the melting icing before icing hardens.

 Remove from cookie tray when cool.
 Makes about 50 cookies.